In her introduction to Words Have Frozen Over, Susan Wicks writes,

 It's de Burine's images that are the first thing that compels an English-speaking reader of these strange, passionate poems.
 Her poetry is built almost entirely on imagery, where metaphor is poetic structure, and the freedom of the vision itself becomes a source of meaning.
-The legacy of the Surrealists is immediately apparent."
+The legacy of the Surrealists is immediately apparent.

-Underlying the remarkable combination of image and pattern in these poems, there is also a recognisable human context - childhood, intimate relationships, aging, loss, Aids, the Niverais landscape of her youth, the bars of the city, the town hall are all present.
+Underlying the remarkable combination of image and pattern in these poems, there is also a recognisable human context.
+Childhood, intimate relationships, aging, loss, Aids, the Niverais landscape of her youth, the bars of the city, the town hall are all present.

-the greatest female poetic voice of our time".
+the greatest female poetic voice of our time.
 Martin Sorrell's impeccable translation in every way serves to underline this claim.